 Large truck crashes tend to involve extreme force and impact due to the size and weight of large trucks and tractor-trailers.
 This means that the injuries are often more severe than regular car accidents.

 For those that have been injured, there may be the need for expensive medical procedures and treatment to save their lives or to treat their injuries.
 Medical care like this is extremely expensive, and even those with strong healthcare and medical coverage or good insurance companies may find their coverage is exceeded quickly.

 Victims may be left without a means to pay for their treatment until the case is completed, and this can cause anxiety for the victim.

-Fortunately, if the accident was not your fault, you should not be left responsible for your medical expenses, and if your case is successful, your attorney will recover all of your medical expenses and costs.
+Fortunately, if the accident was not your fault, you should not be left responsible for your medical expenses, and if your case is successful, your attorney can recover all of your medical expenses and costs.

 If you are going to require long-term treatment, your compensation should cover this as well.

 Pain and Suffering